Last Updated on 27th December 2019 by Sarah and Justin

-On a recent sunny Thursday, we took a quick trip from Rotterdam to Gouda.
-The reason for our trip was the Gouda cheese market.
+One sunny Thursday in May, we took a quick trip to visit the Gouda cheese market.
 We love cheese in general, but Sarah really really loooovvves Dutch cheese.
-Also, having now lived in Rotterdam for six months (ack… where does the time go?!), it was time to visit this small yet famous city.
-So we hopped on an early morning (for us) train and made our way to Gouda.
-If you too want to take a day trip to Gouda or visit the Gouda cheese market, here is some hopefully helpful information.
+Also, having lived in the Netherlands for six months (at the time of first publication), it was time to visit this small yet famous city.
+Though we were coming from Rotterdam, if you’re looking for day trips from Amsterdam, you should also put Gouda on your list.
+Here is some hopefully helpful information to plan your visit to Gouda and its famous cheese market.

 How do you pronounce “Gouda”?

 Gouda cheese is known throughout the world.
 And where we come from one pronounces this cheese “goo-da.”
 This is not how the city of Gouda in the Netherlands is pronounced.
 We learned this on a train a while back when the conductor announced the stop.
 She said something that kinda sorta sounds like “gghhow-da” (the Dutch “g” is difficult to say and even harder to transliterate).
 Needless to say, our minds were blown!
 But we’ve been attempting to pronounce it correctly ever since.

 The Gouda cheese market only takes place during a specific time of year.
 Specifically, you can visit the cheese market on Thursdays 10:00-12:30 from the beginning of April through the end of August.
 In 2020, it’s open from April 2-August 27.
 The market is not held on national holidays.